tonesto7/homebridge-hubitat-tonesto7/README.md

 ## 3. Homebridge Plugin Installation:

 ***NOTICE:*** I highly recommend using [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) to manage your homebridge instance, plugin and configs.
-This will allow you to use the web based form to configure this plugin.
+This will allow you to use the web-based form to configure this plugin.

  1. Install homebridge using: `npm i -g homebridge` (For Homebridge Install: [Homebridge Instructions](https://github.com/nfarina/homebridge/blob/master/README.md))
  2. Install Hubitat plugin using: `npm i -g homebridge-hubitat-tonesto7`
- 3. Update your configuration file using the config generator inside the Hubitat App as the template to copy/paste into platform section of the Homebridge config.json.
+ 3. Update your configuration file using the config generator inside the Hubitat App as the template to copy/paste into the platform section of the Homebridge config.json.

 ### Config.json Settings Example